 If the presumed exposure was likely due to discrete sources or radioactive material with limited spatial distribution, application of beta-photon ratios associated with such exposure conditions can be used.
 The beta-photon ratio can be estimated from the radionuclide inventories known to be associated with a particular operation or work area.
-In some work situations, neither a contaminated ground surface nor immersion in a contaminated plume might adequately represent an exposure geometry.
+In some work situations, neither a contaminated ground surface nor immersion in a contaminated plume might adequately represent the exposure geometry.
 Attachment C contains detailed development of beta-photon ratios for a point-source geometry where the source is 1 m from the body surface.
-If sufficient information about the nature of a presumed exposure is available, more detailed calculations can be made on a case-by-case basis.
-Beta-photon ratios for the radionuclides in NTS operational areas are listed in Table 6-14.
+If sufficient information about the nature of a presumed exposure is available, more detailed calculations can be made on a case-by-case basis for individual dosimeter cycles.